Spring Sale: Get 50% Off All Plans Prices go back up April 1

 200 OK — Appointment updated

-The OpenAPI file does not define a response schema for this endpoint.
+The provided OpenAPI specification does not define a response schema for this endpoint.
+In practice, returning the updated Appointment object would make the endpoint more predictable and easier to consume.

 DELETE /appointments/{id}